• Be patient.

 • Move your thumb and fingers in different positions around your breast to ensure that all breast milk ducts are emptied.

-• Most women are able to express breast milk by hand; however you can also express breast milk using a breast pump.
+• Most breastfeeding individuals are able to express breast milk by hand; however you can also express breast milk using a breast pump.

-Hand expression takes time to learn by will become easier and faster as you practice.
+Hand expression takes time to learn but will become easier and faster as you practice.
 It involves no cost, is always available and can be done anytime, anywhere.

 wash hands with soap and water